TorqueFlite: History

+The Torqueflite replaced Borg-Warner automatics in American Motors Corporation (AMC) cars beginning with the 1972 model year and AMC marketed them as Torque-Command.
+After 1979, AMC discontinued offering the Hydramatic in Jeeps to join the rest of AMC's models.

+Other automakers using the Torqueflite included International Harvester, Maserati Quattroporte, Monteverdi (automobile), and Bristol, as well as several brands of light and medium-duty trucks and panel vans.

-In the 1990s, the transmissions were renamed, however the original Torqueflite design remained the basis of many Chrysler designed (and built) transmissions through 2007 (and FWD transaxles through 2000).
+In the 1990s, the transmissions were renamed.
+However, the original Torqueflite design remained the basis of many Chrysler-designed (and built) transmissions through 2007 (and FWD transaxles through 2000).

 Nomenclature

 Torqueflite transmissions and transaxles made through 1991 were assigned arbitrary engineering designations consisting of the letter "A" followed by three digits.
-1992 and later units have four-character designations in which the first through fourth characters indicate, respectively, the number of forward speeds, torque capacity, drive type or transaxle orientation, and control system:
+The 1992 and later units have four-character designations in which the first through fourth characters indicate, respectively, the number of forward speeds, torque capacity, drive type or transaxle orientation, and control system:

 Rear-wheel drive transmissions

 A466

 The original TorqueFlite was designated A466, with a cast iron case, separate iron converter housing, and no parking pawl.

 A727 (36RH/37RH)

 The A466 was replaced in 1962 with the A727 (later renamed 36RH and 37RH), with a one-piece aluminum case to reduce weight by about 60 lb.
 This was initially referred to in consumer-oriented publications as the "TorqueFlite 8" to differentiate it from the A904.
-The A727 incorporated a parking pawl, with the sole exception of the 1962 Chrysler and Dodge 880 version, which had an extension-mounted drum brake.
+The A727 incorporated a parking pawl, with the sole exception being that for 1962 the Chrysler, Imperial, and Dodge 880 (based on a Chrysler Newport) A727s had an extension-mounted drum parking brake instead of a parking pawl.
 Compared to the early cast-iron transmissions, many and various internal improvements were featured, and it used a 10.75 in or 11.75 in torque converter.
-The heavier-duty A727 Torqueflites became — and remain — wildly popular for drag racing, off roading, and monster truck applications because of their controllability, reliability, ease/cheapness of repair and brute strength.
-Note there are unique bellhousing bolt patterns for the small block "A" and big block "B" engine versions of this transmission, and for the AMC/Jeep applications.
+The heavier-duty A727 Torqueflites became — and remain — wildly popular for drag racing, off roading, and monster truck applications because of their controllability, reliability, ease/cheapness of repair, and brute strength.
+Note there are unique bellhousing bolt patterns for the small block "A" and big block "B" engine versions of this transmission and for American Motors (AMC) and Jeep applications.